stepchowfun/theorem-prover/README.md

 Some notes:

-* The proof steps are written as [sequents](http://en.wikipedia.org/wiki/Sequent).
+* The proof steps are shown as [sequents](http://en.wikipedia.org/wiki/Sequent).
-* `language.py` contains boilerplate classes used to represent logical formulae.
-The actual theorem prover is in `prover.py`.
-The command-line interface (including the parser) is in `main.py`.
+* The actual theorem prover is in `prover.py`.
+The command-line interface (including the parser) is in `main.py`. `language.py` contains boilerplate classes used to represent logical formulae.
 * This is only a pedagogical tool.
 It is too slow to be used for anything practical.

 To get started, run `main.py`: